 We're also bringing Phillip Telfer, who wrote, produced, and directed a recent documentary called Captivated.
 He will be sharing with the whole Festival, screening his film, and meeting with our theatre students.
 We heard Phillip speak to the cast and crew of Indescribable, the film in which my bride, Joyce, and I played the parents of nine.
 The documentary wasn't complete last summer, and in fact Phillip interviewed at least one crew member on set.
 But his talk was so spot on for many of our goals for the theatre program I'm excited that he'll be speaking to us and sharing his documentary.
 Captivated, now complete, was featured at the San Antonio Independent Christian Film Festival, where it was runner up for Best Documentary and an Official Selection as a finalist for Best of Festival, which was won by Courageous.

-Patricia Mauceri, who trained at Juilliard with Kevin Kline and Patti LuPone and performed on television, film and Broadway alongside Christopher Plummer, Johnny Depp, Richard Dreyfus and James Earl Jones.
+Members of this track will also be able to audition for the honors recital at the MasterWorks Festival.
+If selected they will be coached by Patricia Mauceri, who trained at Juilliard with Kevin Kline and Patti LuPone and performed on television, film and Broadway alongside Christopher Plummer, Johnny Depp, Richard Dreyfus and James Earl Jones.